 Loads of people ask me during their search for properties for sale in Tenerife…”How much does it cost to run a property in Tenerife?”
 Of course the real answer is that it depends upon how big the property is, how often you or anyone else proposes to use it and even in which municipality the property is situated.

 I thought that I would give a couple of examples of the average ongoing running costs for property in Tenerife.
-One for an average 1 bedroom apartment on a complex and one for a detached 3 bedroom house or villa not on a complex and I have assumed that both of these properties have 2 registered owners.
-I’ve also assumed that the owners live here permanently, so if you’re not going to be using it as a permanent residence, the figures should be less….so…what are the running costs of owning a property in Tenerife?
+One for an average 1 bedroom apartment on a complex and one for a detached 3 bedroom house or villa not on a complex.
+I’ve also assumed that the owners live here permanently, so if you’re not going to be using it as a permanent residence, the figures could be less….so…what are the running costs of owning a property in Tenerife?
 How much does it cost to run a property in Tenerife?

 A 1 bedroom apartment on a complex